onikienko/metric-clock/README.md

 # Metric Clock

-I would like time to be metric.
+I want time to be metric.

 The day is 10 hours.
 The hour is 100 minutes.
 The minute is 100 seconds.

-You could have time looking like that `4.8799` (h.mmss).
+You could have time looking like `4.8799` (h.mmss).

 See it [in action](https://clock.pp.ua).